 - Also Includes: Garrett 8.5" x 11" PROformance...

 - Includes Electronic Pinpointing: precisely...

 Garrett is the world leader when it comes to metal detector quality and specifications.
-This hard-earned place is due to the fact that they are known to produce some of the best detectors available in the market offering great features at a very reasonable price.
+This hard-earned place is because they are known to produce some of the best detectors available in the market offering great features at a very reasonable price.

 It offers many of the features of high-end machines at an affordable cost.
 It allows its users to electrically pinpoint its target.
 Some of its premium features include Five search modes eight sensitivity settings and 8 inches’ depth indicator at the screen alongside digital target identification and the all-important 11-inch double D weatherproof search coil.